Eure: History

 Eure is one of the original 83 departments created during the French Revolution on 4 March 1790.
 It was created from part of the former province of Normandy.
 The name in fact is taken from the Eure river flowing mainly in this department.

 After the allied victory at Waterloo, Eure was occupied by Prussian troops between June 1815 and November 1818.

-In the wake of Louis-Napoléons December coup of 1851, Eure was one of the departments placed under a state of emergency in order to avert resistance to the post-republican régime.
+In the wake of Louis-Napoléon's December coup of 1851, Eure was one of the departments placed under a state of emergency in order to avert resistance to the post-republican régime.
 In the event fewer than 100 government opponents in Eure were arrested.

 Geography

 Eure is part of the current region of Normandy and is surrounded by the departments of Seine-Maritime, Oise, Val-d'Oise, Yvelines, Eure-et-Loir, Orne, and Calvados.
 It also has a short coastline within the Atlantic Ocean across the Seine estuary.
+It is the only Normand department to border the region of Île-de-France.

 The department is a largely wooded plateau intersected by the valleys of the river Seine and its tributaries.
-The altitude varies from sea level in the north to 248 metres above it in the south.
+The altitude varies from sea level in the north to 248 metres (814 feet) above it in the south.